salesforce/apollo/README.md

 ### Eclipse M2E issues with ${os.detected.classifier}

 This is a known weirdness with Eclipse M2E with the [os-maven-plugin build extension](https://github.com/trustin/os-maven-plugin).
 I've been fine with this, but ran into another project that Eclipse just kept refusing to resolve.
-I solved this by downloading the [supplied maven plugin](https://repo1.maven.org/maven2/kr/motd/maven/os-maven-plugin/1.7.0/os-maven-plugin-1.7.0.jar) and adding this to the `<ECLIPSE_HOME>/dropins` directory.
+I solved this by downloading the [supplied maven plugin](https://repo1.maven.org/maven2/kr/motd/maven/os-maven-plugin/1.7.0/os-maven-plugin-1.7.0.jar) and adding this to the **<ECLIPSE_HOME>/dropins** directory.
 This works because the plugin is also an Eclipse plugin, which is nice.

 ### Your IDE and Maven code generation

-Due to the code generation requirements (really, I can't do jack about them, so complaining is silly), this can cause interesting issues with your IDE if you import Apollo.
-I work with Eclipse, and things are relatively good with the current releases.
-However, there are sometimes synchronization issues in Eclipse Maven integration that may require an additional generate-sources pass.
+Due to the code generation requirements (really, I can't do jack about them, so complaining is silly), the generation phase can occasionally cause interesting issues with your IDE whne you import Apollo.
+I work with Eclipse, and things are relatively fine with the current releases.
+However, there are sometimes synchronization issues in Eclipse Maven integration that invalidates the generated code and that may require an additional *generate-sources* pass.
 Apollo is a multi-module project and be sure you're leaving time for the asynchronous build process to complete.

 I have no idea about IntellJ or Visual Code, so you're on your own there.

-What I  _strongly_  recommend is first building from the command line with -DskipTests - i.e "mvn clean install -DskipTests".
+What I  _strongly_  recommend is first building from the command line with **-DskipTests** - i.e **mvn clean install -DskipTests**.
 This will ensure all dependencies are downloaded and all the code generation is complete.
 Further, if you haven't updated from this repo in a while, don't try to be clever.
 Delete all the modules from this project from your ide, build/test from the command line and _then_ reimport things.
 Don't ask for trouble, I always say.

 After you do this, you shouldn't have any issue *if* your IDE Maven integration knows about and takes care of using the build-helper plugin to manage compilation directories for the module in the IDE.
 However....

-Myself, I find that I have to first select the top level Apollo.app module, and then Menu -> Run As -> Maven generate sources (or the equivalent in your IDE).
+Myself, I find that I have to first select the top level Apollo.app module, and then **Menu -> Run As -> Maven generate sources** (or the equivalent in your IDE).
 This *should* generate all the sources required for every submodule, so...

 Feel free to generate issues and such and I will look into it as I do want this to be flawless and a good experience.
 I know that's impossible, but it undoubtedly can be made better, and PRs are of course a thing.